croyleje/lsp-default.nvim/doc/md/api-reference.md

 ### `.set_server_config({opts})`

-It will share the configuration options with all the language servers lsp-zero initializes.
+It will share the configuration options with all the language servers lsp-default initializes.
 These options are the same nvim-lspconfig uses in their setup function, see [:help lspconfig-setup](https://github.com/neovim/nvim-lspconfig/blob/41dc4e017395d73af0333705447e858b7db1f75e/doc/lspconfig.txt#L68).

 Here is an example that enables the folding capabilities and disable single file support.